blankaex/blog/_posts/2021-04-08-derivative-distros.md

 But derivative distributions aren't just stupid, they're also malevolent.
 I briefly alluded to this earlier, but there are a non-trivial number of people using these derivatives, which means there is also a non-trivial number of skilled developers maintaining them.

-All of these people could instead be contributing upstream and further improving the base distribution, instead of splitting development and hindering advancement.
+All of these people could instead be contributing upstream and further improving the base distribution, instead of pointlessly forking, splitting development, and hindering progress.
 And I don't just mean contributing code—better documentation and forum responses benefit everyone.
 Even an end user asking a question on a forum provides a resource for the next user.

 So the moral of the story is: _never\* use derivative distributions_.
 But if you should avoid derivatives and ignore desktop environment, how should you choose your first distro?
 Don't.
 [I've said it before]({{ site.url }}/switching-to-linux/) so I won't go over it again in detail; just [install Fedora](https://getfedora.org/en/workstation/).